chuanqisun/blog/src/posts/20251010-porcelain-to-come.md

 It's unclear what the effort of mastering vibe coding prepares us for.
 I don't feel confident about modifying my generated code, no matter how much effort I put into prompt engineering.
 I don't feel I'm learning a new abstraction.
 It feels more like gambling in a casino, pulling the lever until I hit the jackpot.

-Fundamentally, I'm losing touch to my programmer identity.
+Fundamentally, I'm losing touch with my programmer identity.
 Am I still myself when I vibe code?

 ## Generation, Reproduction or Creation?